 And the result!

-Also navigating out to the public page, I can see where it pulls information from the manifest regarding the version number, copyright, author, and license information:
+Also, navigate out to the public page to view where it pulls information from the manifest regarding the version number, copyright, author, and license information:

 Closing